 Questionnaires are similar to closed-ended surveys.
 They contain standard questions and are distributed amongst a set of participants.
-A lot of researchers follow the Likhert scale when using questionnaires.
+A lot of researchers follow the Likert scale when using questionnaires.

 This scale includes 5 options ranging from “strongly agree” to “strongly disagree”.
 The questionnaire consists of statements to which the respondents have to respond based on the specified options.

-These responses are then analyzed with the help of SPSS or another analytical tool by running analytical tests to create trend graphs and charts according to the responses to each statement.
+These responses are then analyzed with the help of SPSS or another analytical tool by running analytical tests to create trend graphs and charts according to each statement’s responses.

 There are two types of observations – overt and covert.
 Overt observation is usually adopted when observing individuals.
 Participants are aware that they are being observed, and they also sign a written consent form.

 On the other hand, covert observation refers to observation without consent.
-The participant is not aware of the fact they are being studied by researchers and no formal consent forms are required to be signed.
+The participant is not aware that researchers are studying them, and no formal consent forms are required to be signed.

 This dissertation data collection method involves collecting data from a small group of people, usually limited to 8-10.
 The whole idea of focus groups is to bring together experts on the topic that is being investigated.